ODI Logo ODI

 As communities worldwide grapple with the far-reaching impacts of climate change, from extreme weather events to rising sea levels, the need for innovative solutions and collaborative efforts has never been more pressing.
 At the heart of this complex landscape lies the nexus of climate, localisation, and faith – a dynamic intersection that offers challenges and opportunities for creating positive change.

-Organised by Islamic Relief Worldwide, this panel is designed for policymakers, donors, operational actors, researchers, and academics interested in enhancing the efficacy of humanitarian response and climate adaptation through innovative and collaborative approaches.
+Organised by Islamic Relief Worldwide, this panel brought together policymakers, donors, operational actors, researchers, and academics interested in enhancing the efficacy of humanitarian response and climate adaptation through innovative and collaborative approaches.

-This panel aims to help interrogate and strengthen the AAP (Accountability to Affected People) agenda by focusing on the narratives through which AAP is understood and justified, and how narratives around ongoing and future AAP interventions can be grounded in the voices of affected communities.
-Panellists will consider whose interests and assumptions are and are not present in the narratives that are told about the need, justification and aims of the AAP agenda.
-The panel will discuss roles that different actors, including in the humanitarian and media sectors, can play to reconstruct narratives around AAP grounded in the voices of affected communities.
+This panel aimed to help interrogate and strengthen the AAP (Accountability to Affected People) agenda by focusing on the narratives through which AAP is understood and justified, and how narratives around ongoing and future AAP interventions can be grounded in the voices of affected communities.
+Panellists considered whose interests and assumptions are and are not present in the narratives that are told about the need, justification and aims of the AAP agenda.
+The panel also discussed roles that different actors, including in the humanitarian and media sectors, can play to reconstruct narratives around AAP grounded in the voices of affected communities.

-The panel and anticipated audience will comprise of experts and practitioners within the AAP community, as well as from the media sector and local civil society working on accountability.
+The panel and anticipated audience comprised of experts and practitioners within the AAP community, as well as from the media sector and local civil society working on accountability.

 Speakers/participants: